Signs of universality in the structure of culture

-Ref. \cite{Valori} showed that STCB and LTCD are mutually exclusive when the initial cultural state is generated in an uniformly random way.
-In other words, for uniformly random data, either the STCB or the LTCD attains a close-to-minimal value for any value of the bounded confidence threshold, apparently calling for a more complicated description or otherwise suggesting a paradox, since real-world societies seem to allow for both short-term collective behavior and long-term cultural diversity.
-However, when the initial cultural state is constructed from empirical data, the two aspects become clearly more compatible, with both quantities attaining intermediate values for a certain region of the threshold.
-This appears a parsimonious way of bringing about the expected coexistence of LTCD and STCB.
-Besides the uniformly random and empirical cultural states, a third class of initial conditions can be constructed, by shuffling the empirical traits among vectors, thus retaining only part of the information in the empirical data.
-This third class was found to entail a level of compatibility of LTCD and STCB which is intermediate between those obtained with empirical and uniformly random data.
-The current study is dedicated to checking the robustness of the LTCD-STCB behavior across different empirical data sets.
-As shown below, this behavior is indeed universal.
+On the other hand, this technique also incorporates the comparison between the empirical cultural state, a uniformly random cultural state and a shuffled one -- the latter is constructed by randomly permuting the empirical traits among vectors, thus retaining only part of the empirical information.
+Each of the three cultural states induces, in the LTCD-STCB plot, a curve parametrised by the bounded confidence threshold.
+In Ref.~\cite{Valori}, for the random cultural state, the curve was such that at least one of the two quantities attained a close-to-minimal value for any value of the bounded confidence threshold $\omega$, meaning that STCB and LTCD were mutually exclusive.
+This apparently called for a more complicated description or otherwise suggested a paradox, since real-world societies seem to allow for both short-term collective behavior and long-term cultural diversity.
+However, for the empirical cultural state, the two aspects became clearly more compatible, with both quantities attaining intermediate values for a certain $\omega$ interval, which appeared a parsimonious way of reconciling LTCD and STCB.
+At the same time the shuffled state entailed a compatibility of LTCD and STCB which was intermediate between those obtained for the empirical and random states.